 What Is AI Agent Orchestration for Coding?

 AI agent orchestration for coding is the coordination of multiple AI coding agents — Cursor, Codex, Claude Code, Gemini — to execute a software feature with dependency-ordered parallelism.
+The Anthropic 2026 Agentic Coding Trends Report documents how these agents have become the primary execution layer for developers — creating the coordination problem that orchestration tools exist to solve.
 The orchestration layer sits above the coding agents and handles: task decomposition from a structured spec, dependency graph analysis, agent routing by capability, parallel wave execution, and branch/PR management.

 The critical distinction from general AI orchestration is that coding requires a planning phase before execution.
 The quality of code produced by any agent is bounded by the quality of the spec it receives.
-Orchestrating bad inputs faster doesn't help — you need the planning layer to generate good inputs first.
+VentureBeat's analysis of production AI coding agents found that brittle context windows are the core failure mode — orchestrating bad inputs faster doesn't help.
+You need the planning layer to generate good inputs first.

 This two-layer architecture — planning layer (Tekk) + execution layer (Cursor, Codex, Claude Code) — is the correct model.
+Spec-driven development has emerged as the defining engineering practice for AI-assisted teams.
 It mirrors how effective engineering teams work: you spec before you build, you sequence before you parallelize.
+For teams ready to move beyond single-agent workflows, full ai agent orchestration is the coordination layer that routes those specs to the right agents in the right order.

 Ready to Try Tekk.coach?